activadee/codex-action/README.md

 Users must provide an API key for their chosen provider (for example, [`OPENAI_API_KEY`](https://platform.openai.com/api-keys) or `AZURE_OPENAI_API_KEY` [if using Azure for OpenAI models](#azure)) as a [GitHub Actions secret](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) to use this action.

+## What's different in this fork?

+This fork builds on [`openai/codex-action`](https://github.com/openai/codex-action) so you can drop it into existing workflows while picking up a few opinionated improvements:

+- **ChatGPT subscription auth support** &mdash; provide `codex-auth-json-b64`, and the action writes your exported `auth.json` into `CODEX_HOME` so Codex can run without an API key.
+See [`docs/subscription-auth.md`](./docs/subscription-auth.md) for the full walkthrough plus the [`examples/code-review-subscription.yml`](./examples/code-review-subscription.yml) workflow.
+- **Secret-scoped environment passthrough** &mdash; the `pass-through-env` input acts as an allowlist so you can safely forward only the env vars Codex needs (for example `GH_TOKEN` or release credentials) instead of exposing the entire runner environment.
+See [`docs/pass-through-env.md`](./docs/pass-through-env.md) for setup details and security tips.
+- **Extra guardrails and docs for teams** &mdash; opt-in actor allowlists (`allow-users`, `allow-bots`), stricter sandbox defaults (`drop-sudo`), and expanded security guidance help you keep subscription credentials and API keys locked down while still enjoying full Codex automation.

+If you only need the upstream behavior, you can continue using `openai/codex-action@v1`; otherwise grab this fork when those enhancements matter.

 ## Example: Create Your Own Pull Request Bot

 While Codex cloud offers a [powerful code review tool](https://developers.openai.com/codex/cloud/code-review) that you can use today, here is an example of how you can build your own code review workflow with `openai/codex-action` if you want to have more control over the experience.